The NHS Jewish BRCA Testing Programme

 No, there is no upper age limit for taking part in this programme.

 Currently the eligibility criteria for NHS testing outside of England are more restrictive than this new programme.
 Individuals with Jewish origin living outside of England are not able to access BRCA testing based on their ancestry alone.
 If you have a personal or strong history in your family of the BRCA related cancers we recommend discussing this with your GP.
-They may refer your for testing if appropriate.
+They may refer you for testing if appropriate.
 Alternatively you may wish to explore private testing options.
 Please be aware that these vary greatly in the cost and services that they provide.
 If opting for private testing, we strongly recommend using a service that includes genetic counselling.
-Please contact Jnetics on 020 8123 5123 or info@jnetics.org if you would like advise about accessing private testing.
+Please contact Jnetics on 020 8123 5123 or info@jnetics.org if you would like advice about accessing private testing.

 No. The programme is for anyone with 1 or more Jewish grandparent of any origin – Ashkenazi, Sephardi or Mizrahi etc